rwilliams/jrubywiki/Truffle.md

 **What is Graal?**

 Graal is a new implementation of a JIT compiler in the OpenJDK Java Virtual Machine.
 Unlike the current compilers, Graal is written in Java, and exposes a Java API to the running program.
 This means that instead of emitting bytecode a JVM language can directly control the compiler.
-However this is complicated, so normally Truffle uses Graal on your behalf.
+However this is complicated, so normally Truffle uses Graal on your behalf to *partially evaluate* your AST interpreter into machine code.

 For more information about Graal see the [publications](https://wiki.openjdk.java.net/display/Graal/Publications+and+Presentations) and [API documentation](http://lafo.ssw.uni-linz.ac.at/javadoc/graalvm/all/index.html).